dladams/dunerun/build_convention.md

 For any other value of DUNE_INSTALL_BYPKG, the build script may install by-package or exit with error.

-For installation by-package only, the setup script should prepend the appropriate directories the sysetem paths.
-In both cases the setup should define the variable
+For installation by-package only, the setup script must prepend the appropriate directories to the corresponding system paths.
-<PKGNAME>_VERSION indicating the package version.
+In both cases the setup should define the variable <PKGNAME>_VERSION indicating the package version.

 ## DUNE software
 The variables DUNE_VERSION and DUNE_QUAL repectively indicate the DUNE software